ArcInstitute/binseq-bindings/Rbinseq/README.md

 # Rbinseq

-R bindings for the BinSeq format, a highly compressed binary format for storing sequencing data.
+(POC) R bindings for the BinSeq format, a highly compressed binary format for storing sequencing data.

 > **Note:** This is a proof of concept binding for the BinSeq library.
 It demonstrates how the BinSeq format can be integrated with R but may not be feature-complete for production use.